deeplee/SoftWare/README.md

 # SoftWare

-some ubuntu software and tools
+Some ubuntu software and tools